.png)

 - Know your numbers.
 Information is power.

 - Cut back on things that don’t serve you.
-Free yourself from unnecessary spending to redirect funds toward what really matters.
+Free yourself from unnecessary spending to redirect funds toward what really matters to you.

 - Plan for the future.
 No matter how overwhelmed you feel in the short term, think about where you want to be.